kosarekn/HDS-Foundations_of_Data_Science/Week_4/Lecture_Notes/Lecture_4_Introduction_2_Bash_Scripting.md

 cd ..
 ```

 We can also use absolute paths in order to jump from one location using `cd` to another.
-You can simply insert the path to which you woul dlike to navigate like this:
+You can simply insert the path to which you would like to navigate like this:

 ```bash
 cd /Users/noellekosarek/Desktop/project1/scripts